corrafig/window-finder/README.md

 When window is selected from the list:
 * workspace is changed to same workspace of selected window
-* selectedw indow is unshaded
+* selected window is unshaded
 * focus is moved to selected window

 # Screenshots